 ASIP will maintain your confidentiality except where doing so would compromise another person’s rights or ASIP’s ability to conduct a thorough investigation.
 In such cases, ASIP will limit disclosure only to that information necessary to ensure proper investigation and compliance with procedures.
 No retaliation will be taken or tolerated against anyone who makes a good faith report of discrimination or harassment.

-Unacceptable behavior from any participant at PISA 2020, including attendees, sponsors, contractors, volunteers, vendors, venue staff, guests, and anyone with decision-making authority, will not be tolerated.
+Unacceptable behavior from any participant at the PISA 2020 Virtual Meeting, including attendees, sponsors, contractors, volunteers, vendors, venue staff, guests, and anyone with decision-making authority, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-PLEASE SEE THE PISA 2020 SCIENTIFIC INTEGRITY POLICY
+PLEASE SEE THE PISA 2020 VIRTUAL MEETING SCIENTIFIC INTEGRITY POLICY